chitty/map-life/README.md

-# Time spent by country
+# Where in the world?

-Quick snapshot showing where in the world you have been according to the submitted data.
+Visualization site that gives a quick snapshot showing where in the world you have been according to the submitted data.

+    npm install
+    npm start